UpANNS: Enhancing Billion-Scale ANNS Efficiency with Real-World PIM Architecture: Evaluation

 \subsection{Overall Performance Results}

-We first compare the performance and efficiency of the three compared solutions.
-Results are shown in Figure~\ref{fig:overview}.
+We first compare the performance and efficiency of the four compared solutions.
+Results are shown in Figure~\ref{fig:overviewpcpu} and Figure~\ref{fig:overview}.
 The term IVF4096 indicates that 1 billion points are partitioned into 4096 clusters.
 We vary \emph{nprobe} from 64, 128 to 256, which indicates the number of clusters selected for each query search.
-All results are normalized to the values obtained from Faiss-CPU or Faiss-GPU when \emph{nprobe} is set to 256 for each individual IVF.
+All results are normalized to the values obtained from Faiss-CPU or Faiss-GPU when \emph{nprobe}=256 and IVF=4096 for each dataset.
+For DEEP1B, due to GPU out-of-memory errors (marked with blue 'X' in Figure~\ref{fig:overview}), results are normalized to Faiss-GPU with \emph{nprobe}=64 and IVF=4096.

-Compared to Faiss-CPU, MemANNS consistently achieves the highest queries per second (QPS) across all settings.
-Specifically, MemANNS accelerates query search times by 2.3x-4.3x for SIFT1B and by 2.1x-4.0x for SPACEV1B when compared to Faiss-CPU.
-Notably, under the same IVF setting, both MemANNS and Faiss-CPU experience a decrease in QPS as the \emph{nprobe} increases, due to the increased search workload.
-Under the same \emph{nprobe}, MemANNS obtains a higher QPS improvement compared to Faiss-CPU when the IVF increases.
+Compared to Faiss-CPU and PIM-naive, UpANNS consistently achieves the highest queries per second (QPS) across all settings.
+Specifically, UpANNS accelerates query search times by 1.6x-3.8x for DEEP1B, by 2.3x-4.3x for SIFT1B and by 2.1x-4.0x for SPACEV1B when compared to Faiss-CPU.
+Notably, under the same IVF setting, all solutions experience a decrease in QPS as \emph{nprobe} increases, due to the increased search workload.
+Under the same \emph{nprobe}, UpANNS obtains a higher QPS improvement compared to Faiss-CPU when the IVF increases.
 The reason is that a higher number of clusters results in smaller cluster sizes, which leads to fewer encoded points to search within each cluster and reduces data locality.
 Hence, the CPU, which has multiple cache layers, does not exhibit a linear increase in QPS with increasing IVF.
-In contrast, the DPU, which has a small-sized WRAM for cache and MRAM for main memory, is less affected by data locality, enabling MemANNS to achieve greater speedup as IVF increases.
+In contrast, the DPU, which has a small-sized WRAM for cache and MRAM for main memory, is less affected by data locality, enabling UpANNS to achieve greater speedup as IVF increases.
+Although PIM-naive also surpasses Faiss-CPU, it underperforms UpANNS by up to 3.1x, underscoring the critical role of architectural optimizations in the proposed solution.